Positive Reinforcement vs Positive Punishment – Which Is Effective?

 3. Grabbing or Hand Slapping

 This kind of positive punishment usually happens in the spur of the moment.
 Parents might find themselves lightly slapping the hand of a child trying to reach a pot of boiling water or forcefully grabbing your child’s arm if you find him running into traffic or other potential danger.
-Humans do not like to get manhandled, and this might deter your child from engaging in unwarranted behavior.
+Humans do not like to get manhandled, and this might deter your child from engaging in unwarranted behaviour.

 4. Chores

 Not just kids, even adults dislike chores, but adults understand that there is no way around them.
-However, chores are a great way to deter children from indulging in unwanted behavior.
+However, chores are a great way to deter children from indulging in unwanted behaviour.
 If a child smears peanut butter on the couch or carpet, he can be made to clean it or perform other household chores.

 5. Rules